Party Supplies and Ideas

 Create placecards for your tables.
 If the group is small and well connected, make copies of old photos of each guest with the honored guests.
 Adhere them to a heavy cardboard "tent".
 Let each guest find their seat by locating the old photo of themselves.

 Car Decorations: The wedding day isn't the only time to decorate a car.
-Why not decorate the car of the Anniversary couple or individual.
-Paint on the car with car paint, " 12 years ago today Bill hit his first Homerun!"
-Add streamers and balloons to jazz it up
+Paint on the car with car paint, " 12 years ago today Marco hit his first Homerun!"
+Add streamers and balloons

-Special walkway: Create a special walkway leading up to the door with metallic luminaries with glowing candles inside.
+Special walkway: Create a special walkway up to the door with metallic luminaries.
 Match the year color theme with silver or gold, or use metallic black.
-The luminaries create a stunning entrance to a grand event.

 Wedding Anniversary Party Table Ideas